Table of contents

 Source: Relyance AI

-AI systems don’t just run models—they ingest sensitive data, evolve via user input, and integrate unpredictable behavior.
+AI systems don’t just run models — they ingest sensitive data, evolve through user interaction, and introduce unpredictable behavior into your applications.